GnR98/WASDI-FadeOut/docs/urs/ursShapeFileProjection.md

 <a name="sp2.2"></a>
 WASDI operates in various fields including the development of an algorithm capable of recognizing if a water leak has happened near a pipe.
 To achieve that they need to train an AI with a correct dataset, part of this dataset is inside a database with coordinates of places where a leak has already occured and repaired.
-When analyzing an image it is needed to know if the water that is visible is caused by the leak or by other causes, collecting precipitation data helps to filter the images where rain might have been the origin of the visible water.
-The assignment of city, town or village to a pair of coordinates is useful to recognize if agricultural activities may be nearby.
+The coordinates, however, may not exactly correspond to a pipe in the pipe network leaving a doubt about which one had the leak.

 ### 2.2 Project Obectives
 <a name="p3"></a>
-This algorithm aims to create an excel file with precipitation data for each repair intervention.
+This algorithm aims to create an excel file containing also a set of projected coordinates for each selected intervention.

 ## 3. Requirements